Mary Richards: Creation

 Mary Richards was initially intended to be a divorcée.
 However, divorce was still controversial at the time and CBS was afraid viewers would think she had divorced Rob Petrie, husband of Laura Petrie (portrayed by Mary Tyler Moore from 1961 to 1966 on The Dick Van Dyke Show, also on CBS).
 For this reason, the premise was revised to that of a single woman with a recently broken engagement.
-According to co-creator Allan Burns, Minnesota was selected as Mary's home after "one of the writers began talking about the strengths and weaknesses of the Vikings."
+According to co-creator Allan Burns, Minnesota was selected as Mary's home after "one of the writers began talking about the strengths and weaknesses of the Vikings".
 A television newsroom was chosen as Mary's workplace because of the supporting characters often found there, stated co-creator James L. Brooks.

 Reception

 Moore earned three Emmy Awards for her portrayal of Mary Richards.

-Time magazine, in naming The Mary Tyler Moore Show one of seventeen series that changed television, wrote that "Moore made Mary into a fully realized person, iconic but fallible, competent but flappable...
+Mary Richards "gave a humanely plausible version of American women—some American women—in the early and mid-'70s", Lance Morrow wrote in Time before the show's last episode: "She was single, independent, pursued her career, was interested in men but not in an obsessive, husband-trapping way.
+Many women in the audience felt happier with themselves because of her".
+When Mary spent the night with a date, he said, "men all over the country were inconsolable; they felt betrayed".
+The magazine, in naming The Mary Tyler Moore Show one of seventeen series that changed television, wrote that "Moore made Mary into a fully realized person, iconic but fallible, competent but flappable...
 Mary was human and strong enough to be laughed with and laughed at".
 In 1992, Entertainment Weekly called her "the first great grown-up single working woman on TV", and in 1999, Entertainment Weekly ranked Mary's opening credits hat toss as television's second greatest moment.
 On Bravo's 100 Greatest TV Characters, she was ranked eighth, the highest position of the four Mary Tyler Moore Show characters on this list.

 In 1999, TV Guide ranked her number 21 on its 50 Greatest TV Characters of All Time list.

 In 2002, TV Land honored Mary Richards with a statue on Nicollet Mall in downtown Minneapolis; it depicts Mary throwing her tam into the air, the same pose seen in the freeze frame at the end of the opening credits.